zorn/franklin/guides/philosophy/testing.md

 # Testing in Franklin

-Testing is a broad and easily conflated topic of discussion.

-The following document seeks to define a particular perspective this projects takes towards testing.
-By having this documented, future and returning contributors can better align their work to a common goal.
+The following document defines a particular perspective this project takes toward testing.
+By documenting this, future and returning contributors can better align their work to a common goal.

 ## High-level project values

-Writing automated test code is not a goal unto itself.
-It is a particular practice, mixed with other team behaviors, that ultimately work towards the project's core values.

-For Franklin this is summarized as: "we value building reliable and sustainable software".
+Writing test code is not a goal in itself.
+It is a particular practice, mixed with other team behaviors, that works towards the project's core values: "we value building reliable and sustainable software."

 * **Reliable** in that the software provides correct and consistent value to its users.
-* **Sustainable** in that the software is easy to change and maintain; overcoming an an ever changing team of contributors, the human condition of forgetfulness, every growing requirements, and never ending updates to dependencies.
+* **Sustainable** in that the software is easy to change and maintain with confidence, overcoming a diverse team of contributors, the human condition of forgetfulness, ever-growing requirements, and never-ending dependency updates.

-In addition to writing automated tests to fullfil these values, we also expect:
+In addition to writing automated tests to satisfy these values, we also expect the following:

 * **manual testing** as part of a quality assurance process.
-* **system observability** of production deployments to better see and understand what is happening in the real world.
+* **system observability** of production deployments (error and logging capture, uptime, telemetry, etc.) to better see and understand what is happening in the real world.
-* **code-level collaboration and review** with other developers to make sure the code being contributed meets the domain requirements while also being expressed with a professional level of clarity.
+* **code-level collaboration and review** to make sure the code contributed meets the domain requirements while also being expressed with a professional level of clarity.

 ## Franklin's testing approach

-So with all of the context out in the open, how do we approach testing in Franklin?

-## What makes a successful automated test suite?

-1. It's integrated into the development cycle.
-2. It targets only the most important parts of your code base.
-3. It provides maximum value with minimum maintenance costs.

-### 1. It's integrated into the development cycle.

-Writing automated tests and not automating their regular execution is madness.
-Tests should be ran as part of the project's CI cycle, including the main branch and pull requests.

-### 2. It targets only the most important parts of your code base.
+### Automated in CI

+The project is configured to run all tests and other code quality checks during merges into `main` and proposed pull requests.
+We value the consistency of running these checks often and with haste.
+The CI checks are broken into isolated steps to provide the most helpful signals in a single pass allowing contributors to fix multiple issues before the next round of code updates on their branch.

+## We prioritize testing our contracts with the user

+Tests are written from the perspective of the user.
+Our software provides a user contract expressed in a domain.
+We write our tests in the language of that contract and, when possible, test using the user's interface (i.e.: a LiveView experience, an API call, etc.) to verify the contract works as expected.

+**We are not interested in using tests to verify the implementation of the contract.** As an example, the current version of the app might persist a user's profile in Postgres, but that might change in the future.
+If the user contract states they can read and write their profile via an API call, that is what we test.
+If we swap out Postress for something else in the future, the test should still work.

+> Aside: Sometimes, starting a new feature and testing at the user contract level can be challenging.
+In these cases, it can be helpful to focus on smaller implementation modules and write tests against those to keep things simple and focused at the start.
+Do this, write headless tests against your domain logic, and then over time, as the user's interface becomes available, refactor them into user-contract level tests and delete the original.

+## Arrange the system state with the user contracts too

+In that same spirit, as you _arrange_ the system's state in preparation for an _act_ and _assert_ inside a test, the _arrange_ should also, when possible, use the user perspective to set up that data.
+Yes, this results in slower tests, but we want to avoid coupling the tests to implementation assumptions to allow the codebase to evolve.
+If your tests were raw injecting rows into a Postgres database before our change, we would need to update all your tests during our refactor.

+Like all things, this is a tradeoff, and there may be times when this rule needs to be broken.
+If you decide to couple the tests to implementation, please do it with awareness and caution.
+Document why you chose this tradeoff so it can be considered in future work.

+### Code coverage

+We are not interested in 100% code coverage.
+We may provide code coverage numbers are part of our CI suite, but it is a signal to be interpreted by humans and not an automated blocker to contributions.

+### Test file layout and design

+Test file layout and design should be consistent within a single file.
+Over time we expect most of our test files to feel similar, but we also recognize that it takes time for that style to come to light.
+Contributors should feel free to experiment with the format and layout of test files, but in general, we ask for consistency within any single test file.

-### 3. It provides maximum value with minimum maintenance costs.
+## Summary: Maximum value with minimum maintenance costs

-# What makes a successful test suite?

-Why it's important to state the testing values of a project.

-What our values are.
+All roads have led to this core testing value, which is probably the most challenging part.
+We want to write **valuable tests** and understand the maintenance cost of the test code we contribute.
 Code is a liability, not an asset.
-A small number of highly valuable tests will do a much better job protecting the project from bugs than a large number of mediocre tests.
-They couple tests to the class's implementation details, as opposed to its observable behavior.
+A few valuable tests will better protect the project from bugs than many mediocre tests.

-Mocks aren't your friend.
-Mostly.
-This is the road to brittle tests, paved with good intentions.

-How you can observe these values in action.

-These values drew heavy inspiration from Clarity, TDD what when wrong and the book.

-My goal concerning testing is to shoot for the maximum about of system confidence while writing the fewest tests as possible.
-I highly prefer my test be written in the language of my contract with the user, with small exceptions for tricky implementation details.

-I'm fine writing tests against the implementation if I can in a TDD session, those help me in the moment but when it comes time to merge things, I want to refactor those tests into the language of the user.

-I want to embrace the full spectrum of tools (not just testing) to verify the correctness and successful use of my software.
-This includes manual QA, error capture (Sentry), uptime, and other general observability.

-Why we avoid testing implementation: it will change and as we refactor implementation (that does not change the user contract) we should not have to edit a bunch of tests.

-Things to capture:

-    Work hard to follow a single Arrange/Act/Assert flow.
-If you are doing more acts after asserts, you might be breaking this ideal.
-    Multiple asserts are allowed, as we are testing a unit of domain behavior, not a line of code.
+Over-testing with excessive implementation coupling leads to systems you can't refactor or update with speed.
+Low or no testing leads to unexpected regressions and low confidence about system stability.

+Hopefully, the guidance of this document helps you find the productive balance when thinking about testing here within the Franklin project and others.

+## More Info

+This approach to testing was highly inspired by the language agnostic book [Unit Testing Principles, Practices, and Patterns](https://www.manning.com/books/unit-testing).
+I highly recommend it if you want to refine your approach to testing.

+I also recommend the talk [Clarity](https://www.youtube.com/watch?v=6sNmJtoKDCo&t=2277s) by Saša Jurić | ElixirConf EU 2021.